 An unforgettable visit to Pixian

-The highpoint of our stay in China was our three days in Pixian (Pi County 郫县 Pí Xiàn), a go-ahead city 30 kilometers west of Chengdu, where we enjoyed the most wonderful welcome and extraordinary hospitality of our Chinese friends.
+The high point of our stay in China was our three days in Pixian (Pi County 郫县 Pí Xiàn), a go-ahead city 30 kilometres west of Chengdu, where we enjoyed the most wonderful welcome and the extraordinary hospitality of our Chinese friends.

 While in Pixian we had the pleasure of visiting the Wang Cong Temple and Park, located in the southwest suburbs of Pixian County.
 Strolling its many tranquil paths, lined with many varieties of blooming azaleas, we learned how the park contains the tomb and a temple commemorating the two emperors of the ancient Shu Kingdom.